-Please note, students who enroll for more than 18 credits in a given quarter incur additional tuition costs for that quarter.
-This is true for all courses at UWT, not just Global Honors courses.
+Please note, students who enroll in more than 18 credits in a given quarter incur additional tuition costs for that quarter.
+This is true for all courses at UWT, not just Global Honors.
 For resident students, the Global Scholar Award can help compensate for the difference, but for non-resident/international students the difference might be more costly.
-If in doubt, check the UWT tuition calculator.
-Always consider your schedule carefully before committing to more than 18 credits on a regular basis.
+If you have questions regarding this, please reach out to the Office of Student Financial Aid for guidance.

-No. Global Honors is an academic program, typically involving one honors course (2-5 credits) taken every (or almost every) quarter of the sophomore, junior and/or senior years.
+No. Global Honors is an academic program, typically involving one honors course (2-5 credits) taken each quarter over the course of the 2 year program.

-No. Study abroad is strongly encouraged, and considerable resources are available to help you identify and possibly finance a suitable program.
+While study abroad is not a requirement for the Global Honors program, we strongly encourage students to explore study abroad opportunities offered through the Office of Global Affairs.
 Nothing quite compares to the educational and cultural transformations that overseas experiences can provide.
 But we understand some students do not have the time, interest, or means to undertake study abroad, and our curriculum can help you expand your horizons without having to leave Tacoma.